 Example B: A father purchases a section of farmland with his personal funds.
-He places the title in his name and his son's name as joint tenants with right of survivorship.
-Although the son did not contribute towards the purchase price of the farmland, he has a legal and/or tax interest in the property.
-For this reason, the one-half interest in the farmland would be considered a gift from father to son.
+He places the title to a half section in his name and his son's name as joint tenants with right of survivorship and the other half-section as tenants in common with his son.
+Although the son did not contribute towards the purchase price of the farmland, he has legal and/or tax interest in the property.
+For this reason, the interest in the farmland would be considered a gift from father to son.

 If the owner maintains any right to the property, such as the ability to receive income or receive a remainder interest if the donee should die before the donor, then the gift transfer is not complete.
-Example C: A father creates a revocable trust under the terms of which he receives income for life for himself with the principal to his daughter upon his passing.
-Because the father has reserved income for himself it is not a completed gift.